tobiaszwingmann/business_analytics_with_python/Week 3/Exercise 3 - Data Visualization/readme.md

 # Exercise 3: Data Visualization With Python

 ## Step 1: Exploratory Plots
-* Open the Notebook "Exploratory Plots.ipynb" using one of the following options:
+* Open the Notebook "Exploratory_Plots_With_Pandas.ipynb" using one of the following options:

 ### Option 1: Google Colab